Died Suddenly: Release

 The film was released on Rumble and Twitter on November 21, 2022.
 Within hours of the film's premiere, it went viral on social media, garnering over 7 million views and over 30,000 retweets within a day.
 It was shared by individuals such as former U.S. congressional candidate DeAnna Lorraine, websites such as LifeSiteNews, and conspiracy groups.
 By November 23, it had been viewed over 4 million times on Rumble and 1.5 million times on Twitter.
+By January 2023, it had been viewed almost 20 million times.
+It was promoted by Marjorie Taylor Greene and Candace Owens.

 In November 2022, the BBC reported that bereaved families had been subjected to online harassment due to the film's release, after social media users falsely connected the sudden deaths of people to mRNA vaccines.

 Reception

 Jonathan Jarry of the University of McGill wrote that what the film does is "akin to grave-robbing", adding: "It raids online obituaries, with complete disregard for consent or basic journalistic integrity, and stitches a pseudoscientific horror story with the faces of the deceased."
 David Gorski of Science-Based Medicine referred to the film as a "pseudodocumentary" and a "propaganda film", panning it for its misrepresentation of postmortem blood clotting, extensive use of shock imagery to scare the viewer, and for "[resurrecting] the old antivax conspiracy that vaccines kill".
-Angela Rasmussen, a virologist at the University of Saskatchewan in Canada, described the film as anti-vaccine propaganda, adding: "A couple hours of grifters telling lies so you'll give them money.
+Virologist Angela Rasmussen of the University of Saskatchewan described the film as anti-vaccine propaganda and "A couple hours of grifters telling lies so you'll give them money.
 Even half of the people who supposedly 'died suddenly' didn't die!"

 The film has received criticism from some members of the anti-vaccine movement, who said that the film was so poorly-researched that it had to be controlled opposition intended to discredit the movement.

+Lawsuit

+In April 2024, Peters sued the film's producers, including conspiracy theorist Lauren Witzke, for allegedly acting as its owners, falsely advertising a sequel and collecting donations on his behalf.
+Witzke, Edward Szall, Matthew Skow, and Nicholas Stumphauzer were identified as the defendants.